lifan0513/TCRcost/README.md

 `python corrected_train.py --epoch 1000 --lr 0.05 --train_file_path ./data/train_af --train_real_file_path ./data/train_true --model_path ./model_file`

+If you want to train the other models, you only need to make a slight modification in the code.

 ### Binding Prediction Module
 #### Making predictions using the pre-trained model
 Users can use the pre-trained models we provided in `./Binding_Prediction_Module/` to make predictions directly.